Anadea/anadea_blog/content/posts/gewhg/index.md

 ***Ideation and planning.*** Start with the identification of the key idea of your app, its target audience, and unique selling points.
 You can analyze your major competitors like Dream11 to understand their strengths and weaknesses.
 Based on the results of your research, you can already prepare a list of features that should be created.
 Here, it will be important to prepare a roadmap for your project realization.

-***UI/UX design***.
+***[UI/UX design](https://anadea.info/services/ui-ux-design)***.
 It’s always sensible to initiate this stage with the creation of wireframes to map the app’s user flow and layout.
 When your team is satisfied with the results, you can proceed to the development of interactive prototypes to visualize the app’s look and feel.
 And finally, it will be possible to create the design interfaces.
 They should be intuitive and visually appealing.

 ***Development***.
 This stage always includes the creation of user interfaces and server-side logic, as well as the integration of APIs and databases.

-***Testing and QA***.
+***[Testing and QA](https://anadea.info/services/quality-assurance)***.
 It’s vital to make sure that your app functions as it is expected to.
-To do it, the development team traditionally applies tests of different types.
+To do it, the [web development](https://anadea.info/services/web-development) team traditionally applies tests of different types.
 For example, functional, performance, security, and usability testing.
 When all changes are implemented, it’s time for regression testing.
 It helps to verify whether new changes haven’t caused new problems.

 ***Deployment and post-launch support***.
 Is everything okay with your app’s functioning?
 Then it’s time to make it publicly available.
 Deploy your fantasy cricket app and publish it on Google Play and/or Apple App Store.
 It’s also vital to monitor the performance of your solution and address any issues reported by users.
 Do not forget to add new features based on players’ feedback and market trends, as well as handle traffic spikes during major tournaments.